Makktu/StarDrifter-2025/README.md

 and deleted.
 The barrier is a key gameplay element and can't be skimped on.
 May use CPU particle effect.

+### Fri 21 Feb 2025
+Trying particles effect for barrier powerline.
+Not working currently.
+It will.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON